 Choosing the Right Plea

 California is unique.
-In most other states you cannot plead No Contest to a DUI charge.
-In most of California you can (Orange County is an exception, and prohibits the plea).
+In most other states, you cannot plead No Contest to a DUI charge.
+In most areas of California, you can (Orange County is an exception, and prohibits the plea).

-A DUI lawyer will know the judge you’re facing and how that judge feels about No Contest.
+A DUI lawyer will know the judge you are facing and how that judge feels about no contest.
 They will know whether it makes sense for you to negotiate a plea deal, which could get you a lighter sentence or a reduced charge.
-Pleading No Contest could come out in your favor.
+Pleading no contest could come out in your favor.

 Facing a DUI is difficult.
 There is no way to make it simply go away, but the right lawyer can make it a lot easier.
-They will help you understand legal options you may not have even known you had.
-And they will be the one person in the legal system who has your best interests at heart.
+They will help you understand legal options you may not have even known you had, and they will be the one person in the legal system who has your best interests at heart.